Terms of Service

 1. Security deposit

 The security deposit charge, is payable upon delivery of the yacht, by credit-card, debit cards cannot be used to cover a deposit, only credit cards.
 This deposit is refundable upon surrender of the yacht, without damage, at the base.

 A deposit fee of € 2.500 applies for all boats up to 50ft.

 For the Jeanneau 64 the deposit fee is € 6.500.

-An additional deposit fee of € 500 applies for all gennaker or spinnaker.
-A deposit compensation cannot be appointed.
-This additional deposit fee is held by GMM in case the damage to the gennaker is higher than the obligatory deposit fee.
+An additional deposit fee of € 500 applies for all gennaker, a deposit reduction fee cannot be appointed.
+This additional deposit fee is held by GMM in case the damage to the gennaker is higher than the main security deposit fee.

 Accepted credit cards: Eurocard/Mastercard, VISA